 Before the Civil Asset Forfeiture Reform Act was enacted in 2000, the government only had to establish probable cause that the property was subject to forfeiture; the owner had to prove on a "preponderance of the evidence" that it was not.

 In contrast, criminal forfeiture is usually carried out in a sentence following a conviction and is a punitive act against the offender.
 Since the government can choose the type of case, a civil case is almost always chosen.
 The costs of such cases is high for the owner, usually totaling around $10,000 and can take up to three years.
 It should be noted however, that in 80% of asset forfeiture cases no one is ever charged with a crime.

 The United States Marshals Service is responsible for managing and disposing of properties seized and forfeited by Department of Justice agencies.
 It currently manages around $1 billion worth of seized property.
 The United States Treasury Department is responsible for managing and disposing of properties seized by Treasury agencies.
 The goal of both programs is to maximize the net return from seized property by selling at auctions and to the private sector ,and then using the property and proceeds for law enforcement purposes.

-At Kuniansky & Associates we have the skills necessary to effectively defend individuals and corporations charged with a range of serious federal and state crimes.
+Richard Kuniansky has the skills necessary to effectively defend individuals and corporations charged with a range of serious federal and state crimes.
 We are committed to providing personal attention to every client and have a deep understanding of prosecutorial strategies, conducting thorough investigations and preparation in every case.
 We have more than 30 years of valuable trial experience to bring to your defense.

 If you believe you may be under federal or state investigation for a crime, it is critical to your case that you hire a qualified criminal defense attorney right away.
-The law office of Kuniansky & Associates will work diligently to ensure your rights are protected.
+The law office of Richard Kuniansky will work diligently to ensure your rights are protected.